Next Parent Courses Start January 2024

 with his wife and two sons.

-John Manion is HBCC’s first Advisory Board Member and we are thrilled that he has decided to join our executive team!
+We are thrilled to have John Manion join HBCC’s Advisory Board and that he has decided to join our executive team!

 John is an Executive Vice President at NAI Capital, and also the Founder and President of The OC Owner User Group.
 He provides comprehensive commercial real estate services to entrepreneurs that own the buildings they occupy, and to independent investors that hold commercial investment properties.